 Deadlines & Award Amounts

 The application for your term abroad will become available after the current deadline has passed.
-(For example, if you are studying abroad in Spring, you cannot apply until after the Fall scholarship deadline).
+For example, if you are studying abroad in spring, you cannot apply until after the deadline for fall programs.

 Applications must be submitted by 11:59 pm on the deadline date.
 Scholarship notification emails will be sent to all applicants' UofM email accounts 4–6 weeks after the deadline.